ChrisRecio/Gitignore-Test/readme.md

-Test putting .gitignore in a .gitignore
+#Test putting .gitignore in a .gitignore

+1. Sourcetree ignores the .gitignore if it contains ".gitignore"